nfdi-de/chem-dcat-ap/docs/users.md

 If your subdomain is not covered above, you can build a profile that imports ChemDCAT-AP.
 The [Adoption guide](guidance.md#extending-chemdcat-ap-further) provides a conformance checklist and anti-patterns to avoid.
 The [Dataset and activity shapes](dataset-activity-shapes.md) page documents the coarse-grained convenience shapes you can reuse or replace with more granular alternatives.

-To make your profile discoverable, tag your GitHub repository with `chemdcatap`, `dcatapplus`, and `linkml`.
+To allow us linking to your sub-profile, tag your GitHub repository with `chemdcatap`, `dcatapplus`, and `linkml`.

 ## Using ChemDCAT-AP?

-If you are building on ChemDCAT-AP or using it in your infrastructure, we welcome additions to this page.
-Feel free to open an [issue](https://github.com/nfdi-de/chem-dcat-ap/issues) or pull request.
+If you are building on ChemDCAT-AP or using it in your infrastructure, we welcome additions to this page and other constructive feedback.
+Please, feel free to open an [issue](https://github.com/nfdi-de/chem-dcat-ap/issues) or pull request.

-For the broader set of projects using the underlying DCAT-AP+ framework, see [DCAT-AP+ Projects](https://nfdi-de.github.io/dcat-ap-plus/dcat-ap-plus-users/).
+For the broader set of projects using the underlying DCAT-AP+ framework, see [DCAT-AP+ Projects](https://nfdi-de.github.io/dcat-ap-plus/latest/dcat-ap-plus-users/).